You are a designer. Or an artist. Or a photographer. Or someone who makes things with their hands and their eyes.

 Step 6: Set up your project’s memory

-Here is the most underused feature in Claude Code: the CLAUDE.md file.
+Here is the most underused feature in Claude Code: the memory file.

-Every time you start a new Claude Code session, Claude starts fresh — no memory of what you discussed yesterday.
-The CLAUDE.md file fixes that.
-It is a plain text file that Claude reads at the start of every session, like a brief from a colleague.
+Every time you start a new session, Claude starts fresh — no memory of what you discussed yesterday.
+A file called CLAUDE.md fixes that.
+Think of it as a creative brief that Claude reads at the start of every session — your preferences, your style, your rules.
+You never need to open or edit this file yourself.
+Just tell Claude what to remember.

-Create a CLAUDE.md file for this project.
-I’m a designer, not a developer.
+Remember these things about me for this project: I’m a designer, not a developer.
 I prefer clean, minimal aesthetics with lots of whitespace.
 I like warm colour palettes — creams, soft grays, muted earth tones.
-When you write HTML, make it a single self-contained file that opens in a browser.
-Always use smooth, subtle animations.
-Explain every decision you make.
+Keep everything simple — I should be able to see my work in a browser without any setup.
+Use smooth, subtle animations.
+And explain every decision you make as you go — teach me along the way.

-Claude will create the file.
+Claude creates the file.
 From now on, every session in this folder starts with Claude reading those preferences.
 You never repeat yourself.

-You can also run /init and Claude will generate a CLAUDE.md automatically by analysing your project.
+You can also type /init and Claude will generate a CLAUDE.md automatically by analysing your project.
 But writing your own — describing your creative sensibilities — is more powerful.

 Keep it under 200 lines.
-The official documentation is clear on this: longer files consume context and reduce adherence.
+Longer files consume context and reduce adherence.
 Short, specific, well-structured instructions work best.

 What you just did